mvysny/vaadin14-boot-example-maven/README.md

 See [ManualJetty.java](src/main/java/com/vaadin/starter/skeleton/ManualJetty.java)
 for details on how Jetty is configured for embedded mode.

+### Missing `/src/main/webapp`?

+Yeah, since we're not packaging to war but to (uber)jar, the `webapp` folder needs to be served from the jar itself, and therefore it needs to reside in `src/main/resources/webapp`.

 ## Packaging for production

 To package in production mode: